MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 ---
-title: Build and release permissions | VSTS or Team Foundation Server
+title: Build and release permissions | Azure Pipelines or Team Foundation Server
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Pipelines & TFS ms.topic: conceptual
-ms.topic: conceptual
-description: Understand how permissions and roles are used to securely manage build and release operations in VSTS and Team Foundation Server (TFS). ms.prod: devops ms.technology: devops-cicd ms.assetid: A7C38A15-C9FE-4353-8680-21BAC0F6C873
+description: Understand how permissions and roles are used to securely manage build and release operations in Azure Pipelines and Team Foundation Server (TFS). ms.prod: devops ms.technology: devops-cicd ms.assetid: A7C38A15-C9FE-4353-8680-21BAC0F6C873